se-sic/coronet/README.md

 ##### Network-based metrics

 In this section, we provide descriptions of the different algorithms we provide for classifying authors into core or peripheral authors using metrics that are used on author networks.
+Note that the provided methods can be used for any network and not just author networks.
+The classification would then occur regarding the type of the vertices, i.e. an artifact network would result in a classification of the artifacts based on their importance in the network.
 - `network.degree`
-    * calculates scores for authors based on the vertex degrees in an author network
+    * calculates scores based on the vertex degrees in a network
     * the degree of a vertex is the number of adjacent edges
 - `network.eigen`
-    * calculates scores for authors based on the eigenvector centralities in an author network
+    * calculates scores based on the eigenvector centralities in a network
     * eigenvector centrality measures the importance of vertices within a network by awarding scores for adjacent edges proportional to the score of the connected vertex
 - `network.hierarchy`
-    * calculates scores for authors based on the hierarchy found within an author network
+    * calculates scores based on the hierarchy found within a network
     * hierarchical scores are calculated by dividing the vertex degree by the clustering coefficient of each vertex
 - `network.betweenness`
-    * calculates scores for authors based on the betweenness of vertices in an author network
+    * calculates scores based on the betweenness of vertices in a network
     * betweenness measures the number of shortest paths between any two vertices that go through each vertex
 - `network.closeness`
-    * calculates scores for authors based on the closeness of vertices in an author network
+    * calculates scores based on the closeness of vertices in a network
     * closeness measures how close vertices are to each other by calculating the sum of their shortest paths to all other vertices
 - `network.pagerank`
-    * calculates scores for authors based on the pagerank of vertices in an author network
+    * calculates scores based on the pagerank of vertices in a network
     * pagerank refers to the pagerank algorithm employed by google, which is closely related to eigenvector centrality
 - `network.eccentricity`
-    * calculates scores for authors based on the eccentricity of vertices in an author network
+    * calculates scores based on the eccentricity of vertices in a network
     * eccentricity measures the length of the shortest path to each vertex's furthest reachable vertex

 ### How-to